-Regarding the quality of the success-reward prior, we distill a proxy model with 50k offline data from the replay buffer, in total for all 8 tasks.
-The proxy model takes images as input and is conditioned on the task embeddings (multi-task), which has a 1.7\% false positive error and 9.9\% false negative error on the evaluation datasets.
-We replace the oracle 0-1 success reward with the predicted success reward.
-As depicted in Fig. \ref{fig:ablation-all} (c), compared to the oracle success-reward, FAC under the 50k-images-distilled model has a limited performance drop in the tasks generally.
-Moreover, it can achieve much superior performance than the FAC w.o. success reward.
-Consequently, the proposed FAC can work well under the noisy success-reward foundation prior.
-In summary, our ablation studies consistently demonstrate the resilience of FAC to variations in the quality of foundation priors.
-The higher the quality of the prior, the more sample-efficient FAC becomes.
+To assess the impact of success-reward prior quality, we distilled a proxy model using 50k offline data from the replay buffer across all 8 tasks.
+The model, conditioned on task embeddings, has a 1.7\% false positive and 9.9\% false negative error on the evaluation datasets.
+We replaced the oracle 0-1 success reward with the predicted reward.
+As shown in Fig. \ref{fig:ablation-all} (c), FAC with the 50k-image proxy model experiences only a limited performance drop compared to the oracle reward and outperforms FAC without success rewards.
+This demonstrates that FAC performs well even with a noisy success-reward prior.
+In conclusion, our ablation studies show that FAC is resilient to variations in the quality of foundation priors.
+The higher the quality, the more sample-efficient FAC becomes.